rawitat/gtypist_lessons/programming_quotes.typ

 *:SCRIPT_8
 I:Anonymous
-S:It you put 100 million monkeys to hammer away at keyboards for 100 million :years, one of them will write a C program.
+S:If you put 100 million monkeys to hammer away at keyboards for 100 million :years, one of them will write a C program.
 The rest will write Perl.

 *:SCRIPT_9